midtown-ai/glossary/glossary/r.md

 # Reward

- A form of feedback from the environment, program, or human.
+ In [Reinforcement Learning (RL)][RL], a reward is a form of feedback from a real or simulated [environment], a program, or a human.

- 2 types of rewards:
-  * Deterministic = always the one expected
-  * Stochastic = change all the time, but can be defined with probabilities
+ Rewards must consider the following:
-  * Positive reward
+  * Positive vs negative reward (or Cost)
-  * Negative reward = Cost
+  * Immediate vs delayed vs cumulative
-  * Immediate reward
+  * Immediate vs long-term reward
   * Long-term reward = Good in the long term
     * Cumulative reward = Good in the long run?
     * Return / Value = total reward we are expecting to get
       * Aim for high value
       * value function = expected sum of discounted reward from a given state for all action or particular action
-  * Extrinsic rewards
+  * Intrinsic vs Extrinsic rewards
+    * Extrinsic
       * Examples: Capture, achieve, collect, ...
       * Specific to the environment
-      *"Getting rich"
+        * "Getting rich"
+        * "Control of resources"
+        * "Power"
-  * Intrinsic Rewards
+    * Intrinsic
       * Examples: Curiosity, (im)patience, happiness,love, empathy, ...
+  * Deterministic vs stochastic
+    * Deterministic = always the one expected
+    * Stochastic = change all the time, but can be defined with probabilities

  How you write your reward function matters!
+This is called [reward shaping].
+More important than the immediate reward is the [cumulative reward] which the [agent] is optimizing on!

- See also [R], [Addiction], [Cost], [Environment], [Reinforcement Learning], [Reward Shaping]
+ See also [R], [Addiction], [Cost]

 # Reward Function